It Cost Me Thousands of Dollars Just to Learn From These Roulette Mistakes

 Another strategy is pre-planning certain decisions before hitting the casino floor.
 Decide in advance which games you want to play, how much money you’re willing to risk, and what your target or stop-loss limits are.
 By reducing the number of on-the-spot decisions, you conserve cognitive energy for more meaningful choices, like adjusting strategy during a game.
 This approach not only mitigates the effects of decision fatigue but also keeps your experience more enjoyable and less stressful.

-Decision fatigue is an invisible opponent at every casino. …
+Decision fatigue is an invisible opponent at every casino.
+The abundance of choices, combined with …